RAA001/weather-app/README.md

-# weather-app1.
+# weather-app
-Check if you have node and npm installed:
+1. Check if you have node and npm installed: node -v npm -v
-	node -v
-	npm -v